Analysis of Scale-Variant Robust Kernel Optimization for Non-linear Least Squares Problems: Introduction

 \section{Introduction}

 Robustness is a very important property that is necessary for any estimation algorithm running on robotic systems.
 In real-world scenarios, noise levels fluctuate and sensor data gets corrupted by outliers (e.g., multipath reflections and jamming attacks in GNSS~\cite{gross2018maximum}, presence of wrong correspondences or dynamic objects in registration problems~\cite{chebrolu2021adaptive}, slippage in wheel odometry data~\cite{kilic2021slip}, dark or shaded areas in visual odometry).
 Current state-of-the-art methods try to detect these harmful scenarios and can either remove~\cite{shi2021robin} or de-weight the suspected ``bad" measurements~\cite{yang2020graduated}.
-In this article, the focus is on the de-weighting approach.
-First, we overview the literature and provide a description of previous works from which the proposed approach draws inspiration.
-Next, the proposed algorithm is described along with the intuition behind it.
-Lastly, this method is compared with other well-known approaches with respect to estimation performance using both synthetic data and real-world scenarios.
+In this article, we look at a de-weighting based approach and present ways of increasing its adaptivity to varying noise scenarios.
+We test our approach on the problem of point cloud registration but can be applied to other nonlinear least squares problems as well.

+The contributions of our paper are : \begin{itemize} \item We propose and analyze an adaptive version of \cite{chebrolu2021adaptive} by learning an additional parameter from the residuals.
+We show, both conceptually and experimentally how our algorithm works with scaled and un-scaled estimation residuals.
+We present detailed experimental analysis of performance and parameters learned and robustness for point cloud registration with synthetic and real world data to offer insight as to when performance can be improved.
+Our results show that learning based methods like ours work as well as graduated non-convexity based methods and can provide increased robustness.

+\item We analyse an approximate way of estimating the scale or the inlier noise threshold using the cost function in \cite{barron2019general}. \end{itemize}

+The rest of the paper is organised into eight sections.
+Section II discusses existing literature on robust estimation and their applications in perception problems.
+Next, a brief description of M-estimators and how they are solved in Section III, followed by description of adaptive cost optimization ideas presented in~\cite{barron2019general} and ~\cite{chebrolu2021adaptive} in Section IV.
+Next, we discuss our algorithms in Sections V and VI, followed by description of the experiments conducted to analyse them in Section VII.
+Section VIII includes detailed discussion of the results.
+Finally, Section IX discusses main conclusions and future work.